niklasschoch/niklasschoch.github.io/_pages/about.md

   - /about.html
 ---

 I’m a PhD candidate in economics at Sciences Po Paris, where I’m fortunate to be advised by Johannes Boehm and Stefan Pollinger.
-For the Spring term 2025, I visited Columbia University.
 My research lies at the intersection of environmental economics and industrial organization.

 Specifically, I use structural methods to study the implications of carbon pricing on green technology adoption in concentrated industries.
 I also work on the market design of emissions trading systems.
 Earlier work includes evaluations of the local economic impacts of wind power deployment and the emission-reducing effects of international climate finance.